Tornado: Electromagnetic, lightning, and other effects

 Tornadoes emit on the electromagnetic spectrum, with sferics and E-field effects detected.
 There are observed correlations between tornadoes and patterns of lightning.
-Tornadic storms do not contain more lightning than other storms and some tornadic cells never produce lightning at all.
+Tornadic storms do not produce more lightning than other storms and some tornadic cells never produce lightning at all.
 More often than not, overall cloud-to-ground (CG) lightning activity decreases as a tornado touches the surface and returns to the baseline level when the tornado dissipates.
 In many cases, intense tornadoes and thunderstorms exhibit an increased and anomalous dominance of positive polarity CG discharges.

-Luminosity has been reported in the past and is probably due to misidentification of external light sources such as lightning, city lights, and power flashes from broken lines, as internal sources are now uncommonly reported and are not known to ever have been recorded.
 In addition to winds, tornadoes also exhibit changes in atmospheric variables such as temperature, moisture, and atmospheric pressure.
 For example, on June 24, 2003, near Manchester, South Dakota, a probe measured a 100 mbar pressure decrease.
 The pressure dropped gradually as the vortex approached then dropped extremely rapidly to 850 mbar in the core of the violent tornado before rising rapidly as the vortex moved away, resulting in a V-shape pressure trace.
 Temperature tends to decrease and moisture content to increase in the immediate vicinity of a tornado.